ndmitchell/talks/README.md

 # talks

-Drafts of my public talks
+These are drafts of my public talks.
+PDF versions of the final versions, complete with metadata, can be found at [ndmitchell.com](http://ndmitchell.com/).